SatyendraBanjare/plt-formal-methods-resources/README.md

 - [VeHICal](https://vehical.org/) : Project focused on developing the foundations of verified co-design of interfaces and control for human cyber-physical systems.

+- [FastSMT](https://github.com/eth-sri/fastsmt) - Tool to augment your SMT solver by learning to optimize its performance for your dataset of formulas.
+It is developed by SRI lab, ETH Zurich built on top of Z3 SMT solver.

+- [fm4cps](https://project.inria.fr/fm4cps/) - Formal methods for Cyber Physical Systems, joint efforts by INRIA and ECNU shanghai.

 ## Upcoming Challenges

 ### Security Related